SinTan1729/chhoto-url-cli/README.md

 # Notes
 - This was just a learning project for me.
 I wanted to write something tangible using Golang.
 So, don't expect this to be maintained in the future.
-- I haven't used any external packages, everything is written using the Go Standard Library.
+- I haven't used any external packages, everything is written in pure Go, using the Go Standard Library.
 I'll try to keep it this way.